NORTHERN LONG-EARED BAT

 Ellis (36), Graham (1), Leavenworth (1), Marshall (62), Osborne (3), Phillips (1), Rooks (6), Russell (4), Washington (3)

 Copulation occurs before the beginning of hibernation.
 Females store sperm in their uteri during hibernation, and ovulation does not occur until the bats emerge from hibernation in the spring.
 Actual gestation probably lasts about 50 to 60 days.
 In Kansas, a single young is born in June and the young are volant by the end of July.

-The natural history of this species is poorly known.
-In winter, northern myotis typically hibernate in caves or mines, but no hibernacula have been found in Kansas other than the Marshall County mines.
-Nursery roostss typically are behind loose tree bark and much less commonly in old buildings.
+The natural history of this species is poorly known, especially in Kansas.
+In winter, Northern Long-eared Bats typically hibernate in caves or mines, but no hibernacula have been found in Kansas other than the Marshall County mines.
+Nursery roosts typically are behind loose tree bark and much less commonly in old buildings.
 These bats are gleaners, which means they feed on insects picked off the ground or from vegetation.
-The bats presumably use their sukperior hearing to locate insects from the sounds they make by moving or fluttering their wings.
+The bats presumably use their superior hearing to locate insects from the sounds they make by moving or fluttering their wings.
 Insects are carried to a perch and eaten there.